The Gospel at Colonus: Productions

-The musical ran at the American Music Theater Festival, Philadelphia, in September 1985.
+The musical ran at the American Music Theater Festival in Philadelphia in September 1985.

-A production at the Alliance Theatre, Atlanta Ga, in 1987 included Morgan Freeman and the Blind Boys of Alabama.
+A production at the Alliance Theatre, Atlanta, Georgia, in 1987 included Morgan Freeman and the Five Blind Boys of Alabama.

-The Gospel at Colonus opened on Broadway at the Lunt-Fontanne Theatre on March 11, 1988 in previews, officially on March 14, 1988, and closed on May 15, 1988 after 61 performances and 15 previews.
+The Gospel at Colonus opened on Broadway at the Lunt-Fontanne Theatre on March 24, 1988, following previews that began on March 11.
+The production closed on May 15, 1988, after 61 performances and 15 previews.
 Directed by Lee Breuer, the cast featured Morgan Freeman (Messenger), Sam Butler, Jr. (The Singer), Clarence Fountain and the Five Blind Boys of Alabama (Oedipus) and the Institutional Radio Choir of Brooklyn.
 Breuer was nominated for the 1988 Tony Award for his book.

 The musical was a finalist for the 1985 Pulitzer Prize for Drama.
 The musical won the 1984 Obie Award as Best Musical.

 The musical was produced at the Apollo Theater, New York City, in October 2004, featuring Charles S. Dutton as the Preacher, the Blind Boys of Alabama and the Legendary Soul Stirrers.

 The production at the Nate Holden Performing Arts Center, Los Angeles, by the Ebony Repertory Theatre was nominated for the 2015 Los Angeles Drama Critics Circle Awards for theatrical excellence.

-In 2018 Breuer and Telson reunited most of the original 1983 BAM cast to present The Gospel at Colonus at the Delacorte Theater in New York's Central park.
-The New Yorker magazine wrote: "Superlatives are increasingly difficult to back up, since most of the world speaks and tweets in exclamation points by now, but I think it’s safe to say that the director Lee Breuer’s “The Gospel at Colonus” is a masterpiece.
+In 2018, Breuer and Telson reunited most of the original 1983 BAM cast to present The Gospel at Colonus at the Delacorte Theater in Central Park.
+Hilton Als wrote in The New Yorker, "Superlatives are increasingly difficult to back up, since most of the world speaks and tweets in exclamation points by now, but I think it's safe to say that the director Lee Breuer's 'The Gospel at Colonus' is a masterpiece.
 I first saw it at BAM in 1983, when it premièred, and I left the theatre with my shirtfront drenched with tears and the perspiration of relief: here was a portrait of black life—of black music, joy, and pain—that I could understand.
-Brilliantly recasting Sophocles’ tragedy “Oedipus at Colonus” as a Pentecostal sermon, Breuer and his incredible composer, Bob Telson, got at the heart of difference and history and how the two helped create America.
+Brilliantly recasting Sophocles' tragedy 'Oedipus at Colonus' as a Pentecostal sermon, Breuer and his incredible composer, Bob Telson, got at the heart of difference and history and how the two helped create America.
 A limited run of free shows at the Public's Delacorte Theatre, Sept.
 4–9, features the legendary groups the Blind Boys of Alabama and the Original Soul Stirrers."